 Each year in Oregon, an estimated 1 in 20 adults experience a serious mental illness and 31,000 adolescents suffer a major depressive episode that often leads to other social issues.
-Untreated mental illness is common among the prison population both nationally and locally.
-The Oregon Department of Corrections has determined that more than half of Oregon’s prison population has been diagnosed with a mental illness.
-Suicide is almost always the result of untreated or undertreated mental illness.
-The suicide rate in Oregon is among the highest in the country with Oregon ranking ninth out of the 50 states.
+Suicide, almost always the result of untreated or undertreated mental illness, occurs at rates in Oregon that are among the highest in the country.
 Among youth and young adults ages 15-25, suicide is second only to unintentional injuries as the leading cause of death.
 For years, the system for treating mental illness has been fragmented, presenting significant challenges for patients, families, providers, and the community as a whole.
 It has been a system in crisis.

 This unprecedented collaboration of four health systems shares the goal of providing care for all those in need through a combination of emergency, inpatient and robust transition to outpatient services and embraces the concepts of hope, recovery and resilience.
 The Unity Center includes 80 adult patient beds and 22 beds for adolescents, a 24/7 Psychiatric Emergency Department, and also houses organizations that provide community behavioral health services, helping to coordinate continued support to patients after discharge.
 In addition, the model incorporates onsite patient support from peers who have successfully overcome mental illness and addictions themselves.

 Unity has and will continue to serve as a nexus, helping to focus the individual resources and efforts formerly offered by four disparate health systems and other community-based organizations into a coordinated effort to improve access and care for patients with behavioral health disorders.